wpengine/site-deploy/DEVELOPMENT.md

 We use [Changesets](https://github.com/changesets/changesets) to automate versioning and releasing.
 When you are ready to release, the first step is to create the new version.

-1. Go to pull requests and view the "Version Action" PR.
+1. Go to pull requests and view the automated "Version Action" PR.
 2. Review the PR:
     - [ ] Changelog entries were created.
     - [ ] Version number in package.json was bumped.